BartyPitt/RoboticsProject/docs/Robot_Movement.rst

 Using GraspGoal() function
 ------------------------------

 When picking up the ConnnectFour token, ideally we would control both the position of gripper as well as the force it exerts.
 We do not want to exceed the maximum force that the gripper can produce, but we must ensure the token doesn't fall off due to a lack of force.
-We therefore tried using the ``GraspGoal(width=0.015,speed=0.08,force=1)`` function to set the gripper in place and exert a force on the token such that it did not fall off.
-However, we discovered that it would grip it, and then release its grip as soon as the ``closegrip()`` function came to an end.
+We therefore tried using the ``GraspGoal(width,speed,force)`` function to set the gripper in place and exert a force on the token such that it did not fall off.
+However, we discovered that the gripper would grip the token, and then release its grip as soon as the ``closegrip()`` function came to an end.
 We could not figure out why it kept relaxing its grip.

 .. code-block:: python